github-jimjim/Pynfish/README.md

    git clone https://github.com/github-jimjim/Pynfish.git
    cd pynfish
    ```
+2. Change the lines where you need the directory (chess_engine.py).
-2. Compile `main.py` to use the engine in external chess arenas.
+3. Compile `main.py` to use the engine in external chess arenas.

 ## Notes
 Pynfish is currently in Beta version, and the Alpha version will be released in a few days after this version has undergone some testing.